lionheart/django-template/README.md

 PostgreSQL Setup
 ================

+If you have Homebrew installed:

+    brew install postgresql

-Here's a good [article](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql) on how to install PostgreSQL on your system.
+If you're in the mood for a longer read, here's an [article](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql) on how to install PostgreSQL on your system (covers OS X, Windows, and Ubuntu).